Education | Government | Optical 3-D measurement

-The TI-Nspire™ suite of educational technology is revolutionizing the way mathematics and science are taught and learned, which is improving students’ interest, understanding and achievement in these subjects.
-Our integrated solution for math and science classrooms enables:
+The TI-Nspire™ suite of educational technology is revolutionizing the way math and science are taught and learned, which is improving students' interest, understanding and achievement in these subjects.
+Our integrated solution for math and science classrooms allows:

-TI also brought its DLP® technology from movie theatres into classrooms, with 3-D-ready projectors that deliver a visually immersive environment for advanced learning.
-DLP® pico projectors are ultraportable, making them perfect for student work groups and study teams.
+We also brought our DLP® technology from movie theaters into classrooms, with 3-D-ready projectors that deliver a visually immersive environment for advanced learning.
+Our DLP pico projectors are ultraportable, making them perfect for student work groups and study teams.

 - Math and science content to be shared digitally, which helps educators with classroom management, expedites learning, and increases student engagement.

 - Teachers to gauge students’ understanding of math and science concepts immediately, so that they can track progress and adjust instruction as needed.

 - Technology solutions to be used in the science classroom, lab or field.

 - Educators to access thousands of free online classroom-ready activities that connect math and science to the real world.

 - Math and science teaching and learning across multiple technology platforms.

 Other educational applications for 3-D are countless, and include:

 - Briefing military personnel on the latest capabilities for fighter planes as the aircraft pivots to simulate flight on the screen.